Force over Distance: Chapter 28

 //I fuckin’ told you all the salient points.
 Sorry I didn’t explicitly mention the trans-dimensional war as motivation for fulfilling ascension benchmarks.
 I didn’t think it particularly relevant.//

 “But now you’re telling me?”
 Young glared at O’Neill.
 “Two years in?
-In a random off-the-record discussion we should have had on day two of this mission?”
+In a random off-the-record discussion we should’ve had on day two of this mission?”

-“This is not a random discussion,” O’Neill said, his tone even and controlled.
+“This is not a random discussion.”
+O’Neill said.
 “I’m here on behalf of Daniel Jackson.
 He tried to come himself, but he couldn’t.
-You want to know why?”
+You wanna know why?”

 “Why?”